samsquire/ideas4/README.md

 If every Microservice is on every machine with its own database, we maximize throughout at the expense of independent scalability.

 Can we break processing into partitions do that each partition uses a maximum of processing on a single machine.
+I call this Microservice segued.
+We split the lifecycle of behaviour across shards and have a sunshade for each stage of the lifecycle.

 Event brokers can be on a particular shard or on a separate host for communication and decoupling of microservices communication

+Can we feed in all the interactions to a system and tell us how we should binpack our servers?

+ * Place communicating Microservices together on same machine with the same data
+ * Isolate heavy CPU processes

+We can mapreduce load balance heavy tasks by partitioning the problem.

 # 150. System as a program and system difference evolution, overconstrained systems and software defined system